Skip to content

-Rulesync can fetch skills from external repositories using the install command.
-Instead of manually running fetch for each skill source, declare them in your rulesync.jsonc and run rulesync install to resolve and fetch them.
-Then rulesync generate picks them up as local curated skills.
+Rulesync can fetch rules and skills from external repositories using the install command.
+Instead of manually running fetch for each source, declare it in your rulesync.jsonc and run rulesync install to resolve and fetch its selected artifacts.
+Then rulesync generate processes them as curated inputs.
 Typical workflow: rulesync install && rulesync generate.

 Configuration